My Account

 • The Restory uses technology to repair footwear and handbags from luxury brands, helping these firms to develop circular business models.

-• The Cocoon Club, a membership subscription for luxury handbags, is building out a similar circular solution.
+• The Cocoon Club, a membership subscription for luxury handbags, is building a similar circular solution.

-• Reflaunt is a fashion technology company connecting brands with the secondary market, allowing customers to resell gently worn apparel via the brands’ websites.16
+• Reflaunt is a fashion technology company that connects brands with the secondary market.
+It allows customers to resell gently worn apparel via the brands’ websites.19

 To support better conditions for apparel workers, over 120 brands have committed to following the Fair Wear Foundation’s Code of Labor Practices, which forbids child labor and mandates safe and healthy working conditions.
 Participating companies must regularly audit their suppliers to ensure compliance with these standards.

-Among other things, brand representatives watch for signs that a factory is subcontracting—for example, if its output exceeds what workers could produce it may be using subcontractors, which would raise questions about adherence to the standards.17
+Brand representatives watch for signs that a factory is subcontracting.
+For example, if its output exceeds what its workers could produce, it may be using subcontractors, which would raise questions about adherence to the standards.20

-In addition, we think companies should make supply chains transparent so consumers can make informed choices when buying all types of apparel—not just fast fashion.
-The software company EVRYTHNG and packaging maker Avery Dennison have launched an effort to tag clothing so that consumers can trace the production process of an item along a supply chain.18
+In addition, we encourage companies to make supply chains transparent so consumers can make informed choices when buying all types of apparel — not just fast fashion.
+The software company EVRYTHNG and packaging maker Avery Dennison have launched an effort to tag clothing so that consumers can trace an item's production process along a supply chain.22

 Consumers will play a pivotal role in creating change in the fashion industry and holding fast-fashion brands accountable for their environmental and social impacts.
 Bringing sustainability to the forefront of shoppers’ minds is a good place to start.